How do I get released from detention during my immigration case?

 Does everyone have a right to ask for bond?

 No. Many people do not have a right to ask for bond.
 For example, if you were ordered deported in the past but never left, in most cases you will not have a hearing before an Immigration Judge and cannot ask for a bond.
 If you have been convicted of certain crimes, you do not have a right to ask for bond.
 This is called mandatory detention.
-These crimes include an aggravated felony or a crime of moral turpitude where you received a sentence of at least one year, or any drug conviction other than simple possession of 30 grams or less of marijuana.
+These crimes include an aggravated felony (see page 12) or most crimes of moral turpitude (see page 13) or nearly any drug conviction.
 8 U.S.C 1226(c).
 However, if you have been convicted of these types of crimes but you finished serving your criminal sentence before October 9, 1998, you can still seek a bond.

 Who has a right to ask for bond?

 You have a right to ask for bond if you do not have a criminal conviction or a final order of removal.
 Even if you have been convicted of certain types of crimes, you can still ask for bond.
-These crimes include only one crime of moral turpitude with a sentence under one year; domestic violence crimes with a sentence under one year; smuggling; false claims to U.S. citizenship; document fraud; and certain other crimes.
+These crimes include certain domestic violence crimes with a sentence under one year; smuggling; false claims to U.S. citizenship; document fraud; and certain other crimes, although these crimes could be crimes of moral turpitude, restricting your right to bond.
 8 U.S.C 1226(c).

 If you have a right to ask for bond, you must show the Immigration Judge that: